 The risk management department applies sensitivity analysis or Value at Risk to measure exchange rate risk and calculates stress loss of risk position held.
 In sensitivity analysis, Delta is applied to measure the exchange rate risk of the first order change and Gamma is applied to measure the exchange rate risk of the second order change.
 In addition, Vega is used to measure the first order risk of implied volatility rate.
-With regard to the Bank's Value at Risk assumptions and calculation methods, refer to item i.
+With regard to the Group's Value at Risk assumptions and calculation methods, refer to item i.

-h) Equity security price risk management

-i.
-Definition of equity security price risk
+- h) Equity security price risk management - i.
+Definition of equity security price risk ii.
+Equity security price risk management purpose

-Equity security price risk is the valuation effect on the position held by the Bank when the equity security price changes.
-The Bank's equity security price risk mainly comes from public and over-the-counter stock, index futures and options.
+Equity security price risk is the valuation effect on the position held by the Group when the equity security price changes.
+The Group's equity security price risk mainly comes from public and over-the-counter stock, index futures and options.